frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 Description: "Two columns in the header row have the same value.
 Column names should be unique."
 ```

 Above, we have listed universal error properties.
 Depending on the type of an error there can be additional ones.
-For example, for our `duplicate-header` error:
+For example, for our `duplicate-label` error:

 ```python goodread title="Python"
 from pprint import pprint